 SCF CONTROLLED MEDICATION AGREEMENT: An agreement between the C-O and the provider, detailing the responsibilities of each.
 This agreement is to be in place as long as a C-O is being prescribed maintenance opioids, and is void if the C-O's provider changes.
-It is recommended that the agreement be reviewed every 12 months.
+A Controlled Medication Agreement should be reviewed every 12 months.